Wemino/EchoPatch/README.md

   </table>
 </div>

-## Auto Resolution
-Automatically sets the game window to match your screen resolution on first launch (or every launch if `AutoResolution = 2`).

-## Skip Splashscreen
-Bypasses developer splash on launch when `SkipSplashScreen = 1`.

-## Skip Movies
+## Skip Intro
+Bypasses startup content for faster game launch.

+- `SkipSplashScreen`: Skips the developer splash screen.
-Skips intro videos when `SkipAllIntro = 1`.
+- `SkipAllIntro`: Skips all intro videos.

-Individual videos can be skipped via the `SkipIntro` section in `EchoPatch.ini`.
+Individual videos can also be skipped via the `[SkipIntro]` section in `EchoPatch.ini`.

-## Disable PunkBuster Initialization
-Disables initialization of PunkBuster, the deprecated online anti-cheat service that shipped with the original game.
-This prevents the game from loading unused background components.

 ## Save Folder Redirection
 Redirects the save folder from `%PUBLIC%\Documents\` to `%USERPROFILE%\Documents\My Games\`.